 Bowel movements are highly variable in frequency, amount, color and consistency.
 Each baby is different.

 Blocked tear ducts are a common occurrence and may cause a thin mucous eye discharge.
+If the whites of the eye appear red, contact your physician.

 - Remember to use a car seat at all times.